sukykaur/AzureBlueprintDW/overview.md

 The architecture protects data at rest by using encryption, database auditing, and other measures.

 **Azure Storage**
-To meet encrypted data-at-rest requirements, all [Azure Storage](https://azure.microsoft.com/services/storage/) uses [Storage Service Encryption](https://docs.microsoft.com/en-us/azure/storage/storage-service-encryption).
+To meet encrypted data at rest requirements, all [Azure Storage](https://azure.microsoft.com/services/storage/) uses [Storage Service Encryption](https://docs.microsoft.com/en-us/azure/storage/storage-service-encryption).

 **Azure Disk Encryption**
 [Azure Disk Encryption](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) leverages the BitLocker feature of Windows to provide volume encryption for OS and data disks.
 The solution is integrated with Azure Key Vault to help control and manage the disk-encryption keys.